esyker/Enterprise_Integration2021/README.md

 ### eventmediationpre module
 This module contains the 1st level mediation layer.
 It consumes the messages from the EventsTopic, that is served by the simulator.
-Then a new topic is chosen to which the messages are produced, based on the client that is the owner of the device, as there is a topic for each different client.
+Then a new topic is chosen to which the messages are produced, based on the type of the IoT device, as there is a topic for each different type of IoT device.
-For example, for a message with the following signature { "ID":10, "deviceID":3, measurement:1 , type:"smoke", ts:"2021-01-19 03:14:07"}, the message would be consumed
+For example, for a message with the following signature { "deviceID":3, measurement:1 , type:"smoke", ts:"2021-01-19 03:14:07"}, the message would be consumed
-and then the same message would be produced to a new topic in the kafka broker with the name usertopic-10.
+and then the same message would be produced to a new topic in the kafka broker with the name "smoke-events".

 ### eventmediation module
 This module contains the 2nd level mediation layer.
-It consumes the messages from the clients topics and saves them to a database.
+It consumes the messages from the IoT devices types topics and saves them to a database.
-It also makes the data available through an API to an upper layer, which will be developed in the next sprint.

-### eventmservice module
+### eventservice module

 AWS lambda function that implements getNextEvent() by accessing the Event-Database.
-It receives JSON as input with userId, typeEvent and lastReceivedId.
-It returns the events of the given type, belonging to the given user whose id is greater than lastReceivedId.
+It receives JSON as input with typeEvent and lastReceivedId.
+It returns the events of the given type, whose id is greater than lastReceivedId.